Reduce, Reuse, Recycle

 In 2007, the City adopted a Green Local Government resolution developed by the Florida Green Building Coalition.
 Adopting this resolution commits Inverness to a more aggressive approach with respect to public operations and regulations, promoting environmental stewardship practices which consider local energy security, protect natural resources and make development sustainable.

 Curbside recycling - Single stream recycling was instituted May, 2013 for residential customers.
 The recycling carts are green with yellow lids.
-Recycling days are Wednesday along with Yard Waste pick up; two seperate trucks will be used to pick up recycling and yard waste.
+Recycling days are Wednesday along with Yard Waste pick up; two separate trucks will be used to pick up recycling and yard waste.
+At this time, the City does not pick up glass or plastic bags as part of the recycling program.

 Compacting Stations - Solar-powered stations that can accommodate bottles, cans and paper recyclables on one side, as well as non-recyclable waste on the other have been placed in the downtown area.
 Because of the compacting mechanism, the stations hold 5 times the amount of waste as a normal trash can.
 The units are made in the USA, constructed of recycled aluminum and recycled plastic.
 Protective hockey glass covers the solar collectors and the internal workings powered by a motorcycle battery and a Harley Davidson chain.